|

 people started getting access to broadband, mobile broadband in

-particular, it became clear that we could now download megabytes, and
+particular, it became clear that we could now download hundreds of

-even hundreds of megabytes of data without long, irritating wait times.
+megabytes, and even 100s of gigabytes of data without long, irritating

-Companies then starting selling customers buckets of data.
+Companies then started selling customers buckets of data.

 Initially data plans were actually unlimited because people